TaylorDelta/RoombaRos2Control/README.md

-Harware Interface and ROS2 Controller for Roomba based on the iRobot® Roomba® Serial Command Interface (SCI) Specification
+Harware Interface and ROS2 Controller for Roomba based on the iRobot® Roomba® Serial Command Interface (SCI) Specification.

+Currently no controller is done, but with the hardware interface basic communication works.